Disney World Restaurant Discounts & Coupons

 There is also the “extra bun” trick, which works especially well when you have small kids who don’t eat a lot.

-Please note: the “extra bun” trick worked for years, with the extra bun usually costing 79 or 89 cents, but since 2008 some locations have increased the price of a bun to insane levels, with some locations charging as much as $4 (!), so ask the price first.
+Please note: the “extra bun” trick worked for years, with the extra bun usually costing 79 or 89 cents, but lately some locations have increased the price of a bun to insane levels, with some locations charging as much as $4 (!), so ask the price first.

 Don’t Pay For Extras You Don’t Want